Hesam-Eskandari/tech-school/csharp/level-1.md

     ```
     - Access an element: ```var element = matrix[0, 2];```
     - A three-dimensional array: ```var matrix = new int[2, 3, 4];```
     2. Jagged array.
-Each row can have a specific number of rows.
+Each row can have an arbitrary number of rows.
     - Jagged array is like a single dimensional array where each element is a single dimensional array itself.
     - Declaration:
   ```